 - 1. Oil inlet orifice from oil pressure pump - 2.
-Oil outlet orifice to engine lubrication system - Install a NEW O-ring on the oil filter cover.
+Oil outlet orifice to engine lubrication system - 2.
+Install a NEW O-ring on the oil filter cover.

-To ease assembly and prevent displacement of the O-ring during installation, slightly oil filter and O-ring.
+To ease assembly and prevent displacement of the O-ring during installation, apply a light coat of oil on the oil filter and O-ring.
 Refer to following illustration.